 APA papers are often divided into sections.
-If you’d like to organize your material with headings, you can choose from a number of different headers.
-Start by using first level headers and use the others for sub-headers:
+If you’d like to organize your material with headings, you can choose from a number of different headings.
+Start by using first level headings and use the others for sub-headings:

 As you can see, you don’t have to use some complex numbering system (e.g., 3.2.1b) to organize your ideas.
-The formatting of the header does the trick.
+The formatting of the heading does the trick.